-The personal and poetic cinema of Gunvor Nelson’s Red Shift and Marjorie Keller’s Daughters of Chaos explore relationships between mothers and daughters, the mysteries of growing up and growing old.
+The personal and poetic cinema of Gunvor Nelson’s Red Shift and Marjorie Keller’s Daughters of Chaos explores relationships between mothers and daughters, the mysteries of growing up and growing old.

 Red Shift employs its cascading flow of fragmentary sounds and images to weave several strands of ideas and sensations into a complex web that moves freely from intriguing near-abstraction into poignantly specific articulation.
 It returns to many themes treated in Nelson’s earlier films – aging, mortality, the physicality of the body, memory, the innate human need for control, the unexpected depiction of women, dreams, gaps between fantasy and reality, and gaps between people – and cast a passionate eye toward the visual mysteries that make each person and object unique.

-– Steve Anker, The Films of Gunvor Neson in Still Moving (2002)
+– Steve Anker, The Films of Gunvor Nelson in Still Moving (2002)